Tiff-C/nomnoms/README.md

       - share my recipes with others
       - edit or delete the recipes I have shared
       - see seasonal recipe suggestions
-      - see reccomended recipes based on my saved or viewed recipes
+      - see recommended recipes based on my saved or viewed recipes
       - leave recipe reviews / ratings
       - get email updates about new recipes I may like or Seasonal inspiration